workinprogress-ai/devenv/docs/Contributing.md

 ### Resolving merge conflicts

 When merging happens often, conflicts are reduced to a minimal and are easier to resolve.
-When conflicts occur, _merge `master` back to the work branch_.

-This might seem to be strange, but there is a specific reason for it.
-Because the [final reviewer](#final-reviews)) will need to see all related changes.
-Keeping the same branch with the original history will allow them to do so.
-If we were to use rebasing, the history would be neater but the branch would lose track of changes that had already been merged.
+When conflicts occur, generally it is easiest to _rebase the current branch over `master`_.
+However, you may also choose to merge `master` into your branch.
+(If you are afraid of `rebase` or don't know how to use it, take a moment and up your game with your git-fu.)

-### Reviews
+## Reviews

 The typical PR process tends to create blockers and bureaucracy.
 The review process protocol employed here focuses on a) not blocking coding b) personal responsibility.

+In order to accomplish this, the review process is broken down into several types of reviews.
+Each type is designed to allow an engineer to continue working without being blocked and at the same time to ensure that the code is of high quality.
 Reviews come in different flavors:

-#### Self reviews
+### Self reviews

 As you bring up pull requests, you *must review your own code*.
 When you do so, treat it as if it belongs to another person.
 Review it meticulously and critically.
 Be your own worst enemy.
 Be the teammate you hate to work with because they are so picky.

-#### PR reviews (i.e., task-oriented reviews)
+### Merge reviews (i.e., task-oriented reviews)

 Every team member should welcome feedback and actively seek it.
 As you are working on a story or issue, you should be conscious of the need to invite others to review your code.

-Generally speaking you will want to have someone review your code with each PR.
-You can also open a draft PR and ask a member of the team to review your code with you.
+Generally speaking you will want to have someone review your code with each merge using a PR.

+1. Bring up a PR using the script `raise-pr.sh`.
+You can also open the PR manually.
+Give it a good title and documentation.
+2. Ask a member of the team to review your code with you.
 Inform the person you need a review and then either get on a call together and walk through it doing the review in real time or else get an agreement with the person to do the review asynchronously.
-Note that a review in real-time is preferable.
-Nothing substitutes for a real conversation.
+3. Merge the PR.
+IMPORTANT:  See the section on [merging code](#merging-code) for more information.
+If the review is async, then the PR will get merged _before_ the review is done.
+This is fine.
+The review is still necessary.
+You must make sure in that case that the review really does happen.

 In any case, feedback on the review should be documented on the draft PR.
 When complete, the contributor can then use the feedback to make changes to the code.

 Note that a distinguishing feature of these reviews is that they concentrate on the _task_ being done, not on the whole body of changes in the story or issue.
 Reviews that look at all the changes together are [final reviews or "progressive" reviews](#final-reviews-and-progressive-reviews).

-You should request reviews often!

-In addition to requested reviews, any team member should feel that they can review anyone else's code at any time.
-Permission does not need to be requested.
-In such a case, open a draft PR on the person's branch and provide the feedback.
-However keep in mind that without good communication, you could be reviewing things that are in flux and may not represent what someone intends to finally merge.

-#### "Pulse" reviews
+### "Pulse" reviews

 Work that is done across all repos should be reviewed on a daily basis.
 These reviews are not as deep obviously and are meant to keep a finger on the "pulse" of the project.
 For this, some tooling has been created to get a snapshot of all changes that have occurred recently in all repos.
 This is a good way to keep up with what is happening in the project.